Quantum Multiplexer Simplification for State Preparation

 \section{Introduction}

-Quantum computing is an emergent and interdisciplinary area that studies tasks that one can solve more efficiently by quantum systems in information processing~\cite{Feynman1982,benioff1982quantum,Nielsen_Chuang_2010}.
-For instance, quantum algorithms provide solutions for solving some problems more efficiently~\cite{shor1999polynomial, PhysRevLett.127.180501}.
+Quantum computing is an emerging and interdisciplinary area that studies tasks that one can solve more efficiently by quantum systems in information processing~\cite{Feynman1982,benioff1982quantum,Nielsen_Chuang_2010}.
+For instance, quantum algorithms provide solutions to solve some problems more efficiently~\cite{shor1999polynomial, PhysRevLett.127.180501}.
 The first quantum processors are Noisy Intermediate-Scale Quantum (NISQ) devices because of the number of qubits and noisy operations~\cite{preskill2018quantum}.
 Over the years, NISQ devices have improved, and the computer science community can contribute to system software development for NISQ and future fault-tolerant quantum devices.
 The operations available in current gate-based NISQ devices include single-qubit gates and CNOT gates.

 A quantum compiler must decompose any quantum operation into the quantum device instruction set.
 To initialize a variable in a quantum device, we encounter unexpected challenges that do not exist in the classical counterpart.
 The no-cloning theorem~\cite{1982Natur.299..802W} shows that it is impossible to copy quantum states, and we must load the information whenever we need to perform a computation.
-Besides, the decoherence phenomenon~\cite{PhysRevLett.77.3240} makes it essential to reload the information periodically.
-Therefore, a significant cost in the state preparation procedure can compromise a quantum speedup.
+Besides that, the phenomenon of decoherence~\cite{PhysRevLett.77.3240} makes it essential to reload the information periodically.
+Therefore, a significant cost in the state preparation procedure can compromise quantum speedup.